 HLI President Father Shenan J. Boquet made a video for the Values Voter Summit, which played throughout the exhibit area.
 In it, he talks about the presidential election year of 2020, stressing our duty to vote for the glory of God and the defense of life, faith, and family.
-Watch his video message by clicking here.

 This year Election Day is Tuesday, November 5, so we urge our brother and sister Virginians to research and vote wisely regarding every candidate who’s on your ballots.
 Votes are crucial nationwide, so we ask all eligible pro-life voters to do your research and vote too.